akankha/qrify/README.md

 ## Installation

-1. Download the plugin ZIP file .
+1. Download the plugin ZIP file.

 2. Upload the ZIP file via the WordPress Admin Dashboard by navigating to "Plugins" -> "Add New" -> "Upload Plugin."